IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 - Avizallo groves are required to sell saltwood to Kevaran merchants at set prices - laborers get underpaid
 	- Laborers are mostly low lvl druids spamming Druidcraft cantrip to get trees to grow faster
 	- Some higher class Avizallans make a profit by working for Kevarans to manage the groves - Court sells contract work to manage saltwood
+- Avizallo is not allowed to build saltwood ships over a certain size, must buy from Kevara
 - Heavily dependent on Kevaran imports for grains/food, textiles, building materials (metal, stone)
 	- Avizallo has very few saltwood ships of its own, cannot do its own trade
 	- Extremely dependent on Kevara continuing to buy saltwood, only so it can buy back the goods it is not able to purchase overseas itself